-Most of the buildings in the area are no longer open to the public from the shuttered 4D Cinema and Toy Shop at one end through to the old Nickelodeon building at the other.
-Meanwhile, on the other side of the street, it seems that the old Wobble World building and Cafe will return to regular use in 2020.
-And let’s not forget the Twirling Toadstool, which was dismantled for TLC in 2017 and is now due for replacement.
+Most of the buildings on one side of the area are no longer open to the public from the shuttered 4D Cinema and Toy Shop at one end through to the old Nickelodeon building at the other.
+We can expect the area to expand over the coming years to incorporate these unused spaces, and not forgetting the Driving School, which is likely to be rethemed in the near future.

 The Submission Memorial Garden – the former site of Submission has been empty since the ride closed in 2013.
 Whilst the lawn is a pleasant spot to relax at the heart of X Sector, after six years perhaps it is time for the Ministry of Joy to add a new experiment and bolster the park’s dwindling flat ride line-up.

 The Dark Forest is brimming with potential for future development, most notably on the former site of the Ug Swinger, which has been empty since the ride moved to Cloud Cuckoo Land as the Twirling Toadstool way back in 2009.
 When the area was Festival Park in the 90s, the area around Th13teen’s entrance played host to several other rides, including The Beastie and Enterprise, so there is potential for more then one attraction in this under-used area.
 Perhaps the park could re-visit plans for the Robo-Arms that were considered as part of the Dark Forest development.

 Equally it is worth mentioning that the site that currently houses the Dark Forest Lockers was once site of the Magic Carpet and later The Spider.
 Whilst the site itself is compact, the queues for these attractions once ran through the neighbouring woodland, with some evidence of the site’s past still visible today.